Before you can use an SD or microSD card, it has to be formatted.

-To keep it compliant with SD Association specs, which minimizes the risk of your camera having problems with it, it’s important to choose the correct filesystem to format it with.
+To minimize the risk of any problems, you want to keep it compliant with SD Association specs.
+And that means it’s important to choose the correct filesystem to format the card with.

-So here’s a guide on how to format SD and microSD cards on Mac.
+So here’s a quick guide on how to format SD and microSD cards on Mac.

-How to Format SD Cards on Mac: The Quick Version
+How to Format SD Cards on Mac: A Quick Guide

-- Connect your SD card to your Mac using a SD memory card reader
+- Connect your SD card to your Mac using an SD memory card reader

 - Select your SD card